solliancenet/microsoft-postgresql-developer-guide/03_GettingStarted/samples/03_00-1_Query_PostgreSQL_pgAdmin.md

     ![pgAdmin instructions are displayed on the Connect screen of the Flexible Server resource in the Azure Portal.](media/pgadmin4-connection-instructions.png "pgAdmin server connection instructions")

-4. On your desktop, open the pgAdmin application and follow the instructions from the Azure Portal.
+4. On the target desktop, open the `pgAdmin` application and follow the instructions from the Azure Portal.

     ![The pgAdmin application will display with a connection to the Azure Database for PostgreSQL Flexible Server.](media/flexible-server-connected.png "Connection established to Flexible Server in pgAdmin")